LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/socialconnect-user-guide.md

 ## Agent experience

 Contact center agents will interact with customers as they typically would in the Conversational Cloud with any other messaging channel.
-Additionally, social specific capabilities will be available via the Social Messaging agent widget.
+Agents will be able to perform all Social Messaging capabilities (replies, consumer mentions, post preview, etc.) within the transcript area.
+Additionally, further context from the native platform will be available via the Social Messaging widget.

 ## Agent workspace transcript

 The transcript view will be modified to show a “public” or “private” signifier on each message.
 Since social conversations can occur publicly, privately, or both publicly and privately, this designation is required to provide context for the agent to craft an appropriate response to the consumer.
-Supported rich content that is sent from the consumer or agent will be displayed in the native format.
+Agents have the option to easily toggle their responses as either public or private, with the message returning to the state of the last consumer message by default.

-### Message type tags
+### Public vs Private messages

-* Public/Post
+* Public post
   * Facebook - A post created by a consumer on the Brand Posts or Community Page
   * Twitter - A tweet that includes the brands @account name in the tweet
-* Public/Comment (Facebook only)
+* Public comment (Facebook only)
   * Facebook - Consumer replies to Brand Posts or to other consumer posts on the brand’s page
   * Twitter - N/A
-* Public/Thread (Twitter only)
+* Public thread (Twitter only)
-  \** Facebook - N/A
+  * Facebook - N/A
-  \** Twitter - Reply tweets created by consumers to a brand tweet or other consumer tweets that include the brand’s @account
+  * Twitter - Reply tweets created by consumers to a brand tweet or other consumer tweets that include the brand’s @account
-* Private (Facebook and Twitter)
+* Private message (Facebook and Twitter)
   * Facebook - Facebook Messenger conversations sent to the brand’s account
   * Twitter - Twitter Direct Messages sent to the brand's account